-Rather than allowing man-made hormones to be administered into the body, women can opt for non hormonal solutions after checking the effectiveness rates of these alternative options.
+Rather than allowing man-made hormones to be administered into the body, women can opt for non-hormonal solutions after checking the effectiveness rates of these alternative options.

-Keep reading to learn more about the best non hormonal birth control options in the market.
+Keep reading to learn more about the best non-hormonal birth control options in the market.

 1. Male and Female Condoms

-In the case of males, this is a flexible rubber material barrier that is placed on the penis and can stretch to as big the penis becomes when erect.
+In the case of males, this is a flexible rubber material barrier that is placed on the penis and can stretch to as big as the penis becomes when erect.
 During intercourse, this condom blocks the sperm from entering the woman’s uterus and keeps pregnancy at bay.

 Although it is made of latex, there can be occurrences of different flavors and other materials that lead to allergic reasons.

 Condoms also protect 2 individuals from transmitting STDs between each other at an extremely reasonable rate (cost-wise).
 To make it an almost foolproof method of pregnancy prevention, combine condoms with spermicide.

 Female condoms are positioned in a very thin lining inside the vagina, this protects the uterus from any contact with sperms.
 They also help in HIV prevention during anal sex.

 Female condoms can be bought at some medical stores, otherwise online is the best mode of purchase.
 The synthetic latex and polyurethane material make it a great barrier but make sure to refrain from letting a condom rub against it, as wear and tear can occur.